 -19! internal function, because the file format is different from gzip.

-Is it be possible to compress selected partitions, or even selected columns for a table within a partition?
-(For instance, for a database partitioned by date.)¶
+Is it possible to compress selected partitions, or even selected columns for a table within a partition?¶

 How fast is the decompression?¶

 A single thread with full use of a core can decompress approx 300MB/s, depending on data/algorithm and level.

 Is there a performance impact?¶

 People are often concerned about the CPU overhead associated with compression, but the actual cost is difficult to calculate.
 On the one hand, compression does trade CPU utilization for disk-space savings.
 And up to a point, if you’re willing to trade more CPU time, you can save more space.
 But by reducing the space used, you end up doing less disk I/O, which can improve overall performance if your workload is bandwidth-limited.

 The only way to know the real impact of compression on your disk utilization and system performance is to run your workload with different levels of compression and observe the results.

 When is decompression done and how long is decompressed data cached?¶